FlavScents AInsights Entry for 3-(methyl thio) hexanol (CAS: 51755-66-9)

 3. Natural Occurrence & Formation

-3-(Methyl thio) hexanol is not commonly found in nature but can be formed through the degradation of sulfur-containing amino acids during cooking or fermentation processes.
-It may also be synthesized for use in flavor and fragrance applications.
+3-(Methyl thio) hexanol is not commonly found in nature but can be formed through the enzymatic degradation of sulfur-containing amino acids or during the Maillard reaction, which occurs during the cooking of foods.
+This compound is relevant for "natural flavor" designation when derived from natural processes or sources.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs